fbaew/threevee/prototypes.md

 The DLP2000 describes its powerup procedure in fair detail, so it is probably possible to perform the controller's function on the FPGA, but the recommended driver IC is $6 so for the prototype it should be just fine.

+# Test Equipment

+Been kicking around ideas about how to measure the frame rate that this sombish can put out.
+Short of a super high FPS camera, the best idea so far is to build a small test harness with a fixed spot for the DMD to sit, with a light aimed at it such that it reflects into several photoresistors.
+The photoresistors have to be fast/responsive.
+Then we can attach the resistors to an oscilloscope or logic analyzer.

+The simplest setup would be a single photoresistor, with a test program to flip the mirrors all on and off as fast as possible.
+Ideally we would have 11 sensors and arrange them in such a way that we could align a segment of the projection with each of them.
+With 12 segments, we could encode up to 4096 different values.
+A 12-channel logic analyzer might not be available/feasible, but even with just a few we could devise a sequence to give some indication of how many frames into the test sequence we are.

+Dunno.